Algoma Education Connection (AEC)

 The program started with one classroom, one teacher and 25 students on the second floor of the Indian Friendship Centre in 2001.
 It now occupies the second floor of Etienne Brule Public School on Albert Street West.

 Students should be a least 16 years of age and out of school for at least one month.
 Part-time students must attend a minimum of 7.5 hours per week and full-time students must attend a minimum of 15 hours per week.
 Students must also complete 2 lessons per week and participate in monthly student meetings.

-To find out what Courses are available please click here.
+To find out what Courses for are available for 2019 / 2020 please CLICK HERE.

 Kina Awiiya Secondary Program (formerly Urban Aboriginal School)

 241 Albert St. West

 Guidance / Student Success 705-945-7122 ext 28540